← Environmental Law Center← Centro de Derecho Ambiental

 POLLUTION.

 025398-19.
 INACTION OF THE RESPONDENT AUTHORITIES IN RESOLVING THE REPORTED ENVIRONMENTAL PROBLEM.
 “VII.- Regarding the specific case. (…) Thus, from the foregoing, it is proven that—prior to the notification of this appeal—there was inaction on the part of the respondent authorities in solving the environmental problems of Laguna Paraíso.
 Now, while it is true that the respondent authorities carried out a work plan for the proper intervention of the lagoon in question, the truth is that to date there is no definitive solution to the reported problem, and the deadline for providing a correct solution could be extended indefinitely, which would irreparably threaten the ecosystem of Laguna Paraíso and the health of the local inhabitants.
 Therefore, a violation of the appellants' and other community members' right to health and to a healthy environment is evident. (…)” ...
-See more Related Judgments *190224750007CO* Res.
-No. 2019025398 CONSTITUTIONAL CHAMBER OF THE SUPREME COURT OF JUSTICE.
+See more Related Judgments *190224750007CO* CONSTITUTIONAL CHAMBER OF THE SUPREME COURT OF JUSTICE.
 San José, at ten forty-five a.m. on December twentieth, two thousand nineteen.

 Appeal filed by Freddy Jesús Salas Cruz, identity card number 0207020414, Jeaustin Alonso Matamoros Araya, identity card number 0207860162, Lubomir Alexander Brejcha Rodríguez, identity card number 0207800509, and Stefanno Ceciliano Marín, identity card number 0117020435, against the Ministry of Environment and Energy, the Ministry of Health, and the Municipality of Puntarenas.